Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 that there's certainly

-a lot of growth left in for our promos.
+a lot of growth left in for our promos,

-But I didn't have the
+but I didn't have the

-the fire in the belly
+the fire in the belly, as they used to say

-to want to bring it there.
+to, to want to bring it there.

-And once I realized that,
+And, and once I realized that,

 I knew it was in the best interest